 As a family caregiver, you may feel overwhelmed with your responsibilities.
 It happens to everyone.
 Caring for an older person can be stressful.
 But the situation can be made all the more difficult when it is a loved one.
 Luckily, there is somewhere to turn when you are looking for advice, useful information, or simply need to vent – a senior care advisor.

-Senior Care Advisors are elderly care experts who utilize their experience and knowledge to provide advice, information, and support to family caregivers.
-The Abramson Center’s Senior Care Advisor services are totally free and available 24 hours a day, 7 days a week.
+Senior care managers are elderly care experts who utilize their experience and knowledge to provide advice, information, and support to family caregivers.
+The Abramson Center’s Senior Care services are totally free and available 24 hours a day, 7 days a week.
 An advisor can help you by providing information related creating a senior care routine, dealing with caregiver burnout and stress, long-term care options (including options other than the Abramson Center’s own offerings), and basically any topic related to senior care.

 - What Can You Tell Me About Yourself?
 This is always a nice and simple way to start.
 This will give you a chance to get to know the care advisor a bit, and may make you feel a little more comfortable about confiding in them.
 It may also help you to know that it is a real person on the other line who understands what you are going through.
 From here, you can get into more specific senior care advisor questions.